 SAN JOSE DE OCOA In Santo Domingo I made some friends who offered to take me on a road trip into the mountainous province of San Jose De Ocoa.
 Along the way we visited some beach towns, some protected coastal sand dunes, some mountains and mountain rivers, and the small town of San Jose de Ocoa itself, all of which you can see below.

-BAYAHIBE If I hated Punta Cana, I loved Bayahibe.
-I actually stopped here on my way to Santo Domingo when I first arrived.
-This was a real town, with lively streets and public spaces and long white beaches filled with locals and tourists alike.
-Here local fishermen swapped stories with paddle-boarding instructors (my host was a paddle-board instructor).
-The water was the color of paradise.
-The rice and beans less than a dollar.
-But alas, as always, it was eventually time to go.
+BAYAHIBE Unlike Punta Cana, Bayahibe is a true bit of paradise, a real town with lively streets and public spaces and long white beaches filled with locals and tourists alike.
+Here fishermen swap stories every day with paddle-boarding instructors (my host was a paddle-board instructor).
+The water was the color of Eden.
+The rice and beans cost less than a dollar.
+I was very sad when it was time to go.